 Play “Red Light, Green Light” with teeth brushing.
 Baby has to stop brushing when you look, and keep brushing when your back is turned

-If you can help Baby think critically about his choices, you will be doing both of you a favor.
-He might be a little young for this technique, but since every child develops at a different rate, it could definitely be worth a try.
-Find out why he wants to do something, and explain your thinking about why it’s a bad idea.
+If you can help Baby think critically about their choices, you will be doing both of you a favor.
+They might be a little young for this technique, but since every child develops at a different rate, it could definitely be worth a try.
+Find out why they want to do something, and explain your thinking about why it’s a bad idea.

-Should Baby brush his teeth?
+Should Baby brush their teeth?
 Obviously.
-Does he understand why it’s so important?
+Does they understand why it’s so important?
 Probably not.
 Most adults don’t understand why brushing their teeth is so important, so why should a toddler?
 If you think talking it through might help the two of you come to an understanding, it might be worth sitting down to discuss plaque build-up with your little one.